jofas/master_thesis/README.rst

 TODO
 ----

-* Look at Spiro's thesis, he did a machine learning benchmark during the ISC cluster competition (for more ideas on the benchmark)
+* Look at Spyro's thesis, he did a machine learning benchmark during the ISC cluster competition (for more ideas on the benchmark)